 “What a shame that both miracles and radio waves are invisible, because it would be quite a sight: ribbons of marvel and sound stretching out straight and true from all over the world.”

 I brought All the Crooked Saints with me to Southern California.
 I did this because I was under the impression that a story about a Mexican family would take place in Mexico, and SoCal was the closest I was going to get for the next little while.

 It turns out the story actually takes place in the deserts of Colorado, so I was wrong on that front, but I did get to eat delicious tacos while in Encinitas and the book was enjoyable, so I felt pretty okay with my mistake.

 There were a lot of expectations surrounding the release of All the Crooked Saints, and I know there was a fair amount of disappointment too.
-The Raven Cycle series is wildly popular and I know a lot of fans were looking for something similar with the Maggie Stiefvater’s next book.
-They didn't get that, so there was a degree of disappointment after the release of All the Crooked Saints.
+The Raven Cycle series is wildly popular and I know a lot of fans were looking for something similar with Maggie Stiefvater’s next book, which they didn't get.

 I also have mixed feelings about the book, but not in the same way.
 I didn’t expect another Raven Cycle—I expected something closer to the standalone book The Scorpio Races, which was slow paced but really enjoyable.
 All the Crooked Saints probably won’t make it to my top ten books of the year, but it was enjoyable all the same, and I thought Stiefvater did an excellent jobs with some aspects of the story.

 But before I get carried away, here’s the synopsis for All the Crooked Saints:

 Any visitor to Bicho Raro, Colorado is likely to find a landscape of dark saints, forbidden love, scientific dreams, miracle-mad owls, estranged affections, one or two orphans, and a sky full of watchful desert stars.